34th National Film Awards: Silver Lotus Award

+Citation: For the deft handling of a complex subject designed to promote better understanding between nations.

 Best Writing on Cinema

 The awards aim at encouraging study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Vijay Tendulkar was appointed to evaluate the writing on Indian cinema.
 Following were the jury members: